-On occasion, you may experience problems with accessing D2L, accessing class files located within D2L, connecting with your internet service, or you may encounter other computer related problems.
+Occasionally, you may experience problems with accessing D2L, accessing class files located within D2L, connecting with your internet service, or other computer-related problems.
 Make the professor aware of a technical problem as soon as possible.
-If a problem occurs on our end, such as D2L failure, then a due date extension will typically be granted.
-However, keep in mind it is your responsibility to have (or have access to) a working computer in this class.
-Assignments and tests are due by the due date, and personal computer technical difficulties will not be considered reason for the instructor to allow students extra time to submit assignments, tests, or discussion postings.
+A due date extension will typically be granted if a problem occurs on our end, such as D2L failure.
+However, remember it is your responsibility to have (or have access to) a working computer in this class.
+Assignments and tests are due by the due date, and personal computer technical difficulties will not be considered a reason for the instructor to allow students extra time to submit assignments, tests, or discussion postings.

-Dropbox assignments that can be attached in an email should be emailed to the professor as soon as a problem is encountered.
-Failure to do so may result in points being lost, regardless of connection issues.
+Dropbox assignments that can be attached in an e-mail should be e-mailed to the professor as soon as a problem is encountered.
+Failure to do so may result in lost points, regardless of connection issues.